MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-transactions.md

 Before you can use this feature, the following prerequisites must be in place:

 - You must update any customizations that rely on inventory transactions that will be replaced by warehouse transactions.
-For more information, see the [Audit and update your customizations to support warehouse transactions](#audit-customizations) section of this article.
+Learn more in the [Audit and update your customizations to support warehouse transactions](#audit-customizations) section of this article.
 - You must be running Dynamics 365 Supply Chain Management version 10.0.32 or later.
 - If you are running Supply Chain Management version 10.0.35 or earlier, the feature that's named *Warehouse-specific inventory transactions* must be turned on in [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).
 In newer versions, this feature is fully integrated into the product, so it's either mandatory or no longer listed in [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).